Diverse manufacturing, logistics, and distribution workforce

 The region’s robust corporate sector in the distribution industry includes such companies as Amazon, Walgreens, Target.com, Hershey, Whirlpool, and Unilever among others.

-Among its peer cities, St. Louis has the largest number of workers employed in manufacturing, and its manufacturing employment as a share of total nonfarm employment is similar to or greater than most of its peer cities.
+Among its peer cities, the St. Louis region has the largest number of workers employed in manufacturing, and its manufacturing employment as a share of total nonfarm employment is similar to or greater than most of its peer cities.

 Our workforce is highly effective at implementing high-tech manufacturing processes and value-added goods production.